VisFly: An Efficient and Versatile Simulator for Training Vision-based Flight: Related Work

-We compare the key factors of primary simulators in \reftab{tab:comparision}, which provides a quick overview of the progress.
-The initial aim of simulators is to create a simulated platform for users to verify the algorithmic prototypes because quadrotors with immature algorithms are easy to crash.
-This category always consists of comprehensive full-stack simulated flight modules such as perception, planning, and control, especially for highly realistic physics.
-Gazebo \cite{Gazebo} is a widely used full-stack robotics simulator of this category.
-While it is a general-purpose simulator, it has strong support for UAVs through various plugins and models.
-Considering various requirements, researchers develop simulators specific for UAVs based on Gazebo.
-RotorS \cite{Rotors} is a popular multi-rotor UAV modular simulator built on Gazebo, providing flexible interfaces to replace several parts of the pipeline, making it convenient to verify state estimators or control algorithms.
-CrazyS \cite{CrazyS} is a lightweight simulator specialized for a software-to-hardware solution Crazyflie 2.0, which helps to easily deploy in the real world.
-Rather than using open-source rendering engines as in Gazebo, several simulators utilize commercial rendering engines such as Unity \footnote{https://unity.com/} and Unreal Engine \footnote{https://www.unrealengine.com/} to achieve high visual fidelity.
-For instance, FlightGoogles\cite{FlightGoggles} employs the Unity engine for realistically simulating image sensors and uses real-world flight data to create avatars in simulation environments, enabling vehicle-in-the-loop simulation.
+Rather than using open-source rendering engines as in Gazebo, several simulators utilize commercial rendering engines such as Unity\footnote{https://unity.com/} and Unreal Engine\footnote{https://www.unrealengine.com/} to achieve high visual fidelity.
+FlightGoogles\cite{FlightGoggles} employs the Unity engine for realistically simulating image sensors and uses real-world flight data to create avatars in simulation environments, enabling vehicle-in-the-loop simulation.
 Similarly, AirSim \cite{Airsim} is built on Unreal Engine to offer physically and visually realistic environments, along with real-time hardware-in-the-loop (HITL) simulation capabilities.
 Additionally, AvoidBench \cite{yu2023avoidbench}, built on the Unity engine, offers valuable benchmarks to evaluate obstacle avoidance algorithms.
 FastSim \cite{FastSim}, also built on Unity, stands out as the first to integrate path planning algorithms directly into the simulator, facilitating tests of high-level autonomous control functionalities.
 While using commercial engines significantly enhances image quality (including depth maps and semantic segmentation), it comes at the cost of slower rendering speed because of their sophisticated rendering pipelines, particularly for the vision data.
 However, for applications focusing on learning in simulators using vision sensors, it is critical to acquire vision data quickly for fast training.